Hiroreco/enreco-archive/recap-data/chapter1/day2/edges/liz-kronii-c1d2.md

 <!-- title: Some queen, eh? -->

-Carrying on from the first day, the bickering between the maiden in blue and the knight clad in red was only growing fiercer.
+Carrying on from the first day, the bickering between the maiden in blue and the knight clad in red grew only fiercer.

 While wandering through the kingdom, Elizabeth caught sight of Tam, and immediately, the so-called Queen caused a scene.
 She insulted Elizabeth outright, refusing to address the knight by name and instead calling her things like "red thing" or "harlot" for supposedly harassing her guildmate—the infamous Hot Pink One—the day prior.